chauff/cse1500-web-transcripts/Lecture-6.md

 In terms of routes, we distinguish between request types (`GET /user` differs from `POST /user`) and request routes (`GET /user` differs from `GET /users`).

 **Route handlers are middleware**.
-So far, we have not introduced routes that include `next` as third parameter, but since they *are* middleware, we can indeed add `next` as third argument.
+So far, we have not introduced routes that include `next` as third argument, but since they *are* middleware, we can indeed add `next` as third argument.

 But when does it make sense?
 Let's look at the following code snippet: